mkelly-sdsu/cs576-group8-project/README.md

 # cs576-group8-project
 This project simulates 5G network activity.
 The key feature of this simulator is the fact that it implements the IPv4 protocol.

 To run the code, install python 3.9.13.
+Then run: python ./gui.py

 This code uses only built in python libraries including:
 - tkinter
 - math
 - time